The primary means of disposing of biohazardous material has been incineration. Prior to 1997, 90 percent of all biohazardous waste was incinerated.

 Controlled air incineration is a two-step process.
 Due to the manner in which it works, almost no solid whatsoever remain after the process is complete.
 As a result, no additional gas-emission scrubber is added to the system to clean gas being discharged into the atmosphere as a result of the incineration.

 Excess air incineration involves smaller units.
 This type of incineration is also called batch incinerators, multiple chamber incinerators, or retort incinerator.
 Rather than being operated on a continuous basis, this type of incinerator is run in batches.
-It is not utilized as commonly as the controlled air derivation, but is used more frequently than the rotary kiln.
+It is not utilized as commonly as the controlled air derivation but is used more frequently than the rotary kiln.

 The third most commonly utilized type of biohazard waste incinerator is the rotary kiln.
 The rotary kiln is similar to the other two types of incinerators with one primary difference.
 As the name suggests, the waste being incinerated is rotated during the burning process.
-Because of this rotation, a bit more solid residue is left behind than is the case with the other two types of incinerators.
+Because of this rotation, a bit more solid residue is left behind that is the case with the other two types of incinerators.
 Thus, a rotary kiln typically has an add-on gas cleaning device.

 The autoclave is becoming more widely utilized as a means of disposing of biohazardous waste.
 The operational principle behind an autoclave is relative simply in its design.
-An autoclave is equipment that delivers steam generated heat that is under high pressure into a sealed chamber containing biohazardous material.
+An autoclave is an equipment that delivers steam generated heat that is under high pressure into a sealed chamber containing biohazardous material.
 This process is called autoclaving.
 This process results in the decontamination or sterilization of whatever materials have been placed into an autoclave, including biohazardous materials.

 An autoclave sharply reduces the emission of any type of pollutants into the environment.
 Another benefit of an autoclave is found in the fact that it readily permits the elimination of biohazardous materials on site.